CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - On line 5, the argument `$stmt` in the `foreach` statement is invalid.

-- The name of the database is not included in the `SELECT` statement on line 4.
+- The name of the database is not included in the `SELECT` command on line 4.

 - In `student.php`, the value of the current element on each iteration is not assigned to a variable on line 5.